Aurelian-C/React-Summary_App/src/markdowns/050__A_closer_look_at_the_useState_hook.md

 `useState` registers some state for the component function in which `useState` is being called, and I wanna be even more precise, _it registers it for a specific component instance_.
 For example, ==if you have a component function and you used four times, **every item (component) receives its own separate state, which is detached from the others components states**==.

-If you have one component function called `ExpenseItem`, but then you use that component function four times, when we create four `<ExpenseItem/>`, every time `ExpenseItem` is called, a new separate state is created for each component and managed independently for each other by React.
-So, if you change the state, for example in the first `<ExpenseItem/>`, the other ones are not affected because they have their own state.
+_If you have one component function called `ExpenseItem`, but then you use that component function four times, when we create four `<ExpenseItem/>`, every time `ExpenseItem` is called, a new separate state is created for each component and managed independently for each other by React.
+So, if you change the state, for example in the first `<ExpenseItem/>`, the other ones are not affected because they have their own state_.

 ==That's really important: **it's one state per component instance basis**, so _we have separate states, even if we create a component more than once_.
 This behavior is crucial, because it would be a rather undesired behavior if we change something in one item and all the other items are updated as well==.